Rothamsted/rdf2pg/revision_history.md

 # Revision History

+* *This file has been last revised on 2023-02-03*.

 ## 4.0.1-SNAPSHOT

 ## 4.0
 * **Turned into rdf2pg**.
-Now it has a new architecture, which makes it easy to write converters from RDF to any property graph endpoint, by means of RDF/PG mapping
+Now it has a new architecture, which makes it easy to write converters from RDF to any property graph endpoint, by means of RDF/PG mapping.
 * **Requires JDK >= 11 from this version**

-## 1.0.2-SNAPSHOT
-* Just started
+* Some dependencies upgraded.

 ## 1.0.1
 * Made to link stable releases of our own dependencies.